broadinstitute/gnomad-browser/browser/about/policies/policies.md

 ## gnomAD Open Science Policy

 The gnomAD team has a firm commitment to open science.
 This includes, but is not limited to, making our data and code open-source, posting pre-prints, and prioritizing publishing in journals that support open access.
-However, we ask that you refrain from using the name "gnomAD"/"Genome Aggregation Database" or the gnomAD logo without permission.

 ## Data Generation